 The graduate program in economics is designed for full-time students who are seeking a Ph.D.
-The program trains economists for careers in teaching, research, and the private sector by providing strong backgrounds in economic theory, quantitative research methods, and applied fields.
-Requirements include course work, comprehensive examinations, a thesis, and a one-year residence requirement.
+The program trains economists for careers in academia, policy-making institutions, and the private sector by providing strong backgrounds in economic theory, quantitative research methods, and applied fields.
+The Ph.D. program has been classified as STEM (CIP Code 45.0603: Econometrics and Quantitative Economics).
+Requirements include coursework, comprehensive examinations, a thesis, and a one-year residence requirement.
 The course requirements consist of a first-year core curriculum and eight electives, for a total of 48 credits.
 The first-year program consists of core courses in Micro Theory (ECON7740–7741), Macro Theory (ECON7750–7751), Mathematics for Economists (ECON7720), Statistics (ECON7770), and Econometric Methods (ECON7772).
 The second year is devoted to electives.
 In addition to the Department’s own electives, students may take courses in the Carroll School of Management’s Ph.D. program in Finance.
 All courses accepted for the degree are worth three credits, with the exception of the spring courses taken in the second semester of the first year: ECON7741, ECON7751, and ECON7772.
 These three courses are each worth four credits.

-Students are required to pass written comprehensive examinations in micro theory, macro theory, and in two of the following fields: econometrics, economic development, industrial organization, international economics, international finance and macroeconomics, labor economics, advanced macro and monetary economics, public sector economics, advanced micro theory, and finance.
+Students are required to pass written comprehensive examinations in Micro Theory, Macro Theory, and in two of the following fields: Advanced Micro Theory, Advanced Macro and Monetary Economics, Econometrics, Industrial Organization, International Trade and Political Economy, International Finance and Macroeconomics, Labor Economics, and Finance.
 Most exams are based on a two-course sequence on the subject matter.
-The micro and macro theory comprehensives are offered twice each year in late May and late August.
+The Micro and Macro Theory comprehensives are offered twice each year in late May and late August.
 Students take them immediately after the first year and begin to write field comprehensives at the end of the second year.

 An online application for your convenience is located at the Graduate School of the Morrissey College of Arts and Sciences Admission website.
 Any questions regarding admission requirements should be directed to email@example.com.
-For further information regarding the Ph.D. program, please contact Gail Sullivan at firstname.lastname@example.org.
+For further information regarding the Ph.D. program, please contact Luis Ceniceros Silva at firstname.lastname@example.org.